Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.18.2/items-and-blocks.md

 #### Extra Methods

-- `.capacity(integer)`{: .language-javascript }: Accepts an integer, sets the capacity, in mB, of the item.
+- `.capacity(integer)`{: .language-kube }: Accepts an integer, sets the capacity, in mB, of the item.
 Defaults to 100
-- `.canPlaceLiquid(boolean)`{: .language-javascript }: Accepts a boolean, determines if the item can place liquids in the world.
+- `.canPlaceLiquid(boolean)`{: .language-kube }: Accepts a boolean, determines if the item can place liquids in the world.
 Defaults to false
-- `.canPlaceLiquidSource(boolean)`{: .language-javascript }: Accepts a boolean, determines if the item can place liquid source blocks in the world.
+- `.canPlaceLiquidSource(boolean)`{: .language-kube }: Accepts a boolean, determines if the item can place liquid source blocks in the world.
 Defaults to false
-- `.fluidTagAccept(String)`{: .language-javascript }: Accepts a string, determines which fluids are allowed in the item.
+- `.fluidTagAccept(String)`{: .language-kube }: Accepts a string, determines which fluids are allowed in the item.
 Defaults to `tfc:usable_in_jug`
-- `.filledDisplayName(String)`{: .language-javascript }: Accepts a string, sets the display name of the item's filled state.
+- `.filledDisplayName(String)`{: .language-kube }: Accepts a string, sets the display name of the item's filled state.
 Defaults to `%s ` + the default filled name
     - **Note**: the `%s` represents where in the name the contained fluid should appear.
 In the above example the default would give 'Whiskey My Container', but putting `My %s Container` in this method would give 'My Whiskey Container'

 ### Tool